-The fact that we are biological creatures means that we have limited time and energy at our disposal for our (trans)formations.
-If we are in a stressful place in life, our biological reality tends to be in survival mode, our body is in fight, flight, or nurture mode, and the mental space needed for sincere engagements may not manifest, since the stress distracts us from whatever task we have at hand.
-For example, many studies show that poverty tends to put people in a state of perpetual stress, resulting in sleep loss, and poor decision making, especially for economic decisions, which adds to the predicament causing a self-perpetuating stressful life situation.
-Nothing causes as much stress as the belief that we are loosing social status e.g. within the group we perceive ourselves as belonging to, or within the dominant culture of our society.
-Moreover, in a consumerist society we are bombarded by advertisement telling us what to buy to gain, regain, or retain this status, causing us to be distracted from what could be meaningness.
+The fact that we are biological creatures means that we have limited time and energy at our disposal for our (trans-)formations.
+If we are at a stressful place in life, our biological reality tends to be in survival mode, our body is in fight, flight or nurture mode and the mental space needed for sincere engagements may not manifest, since the stress distracts us from whatever task we have at hand.
+For example, many studies show that poverty tends to put a person in a state of perpetual stress, resulting in sleep loss and poor decision-making, particularly economic decisions, which adds to the predicament causing a self-perpetuating stressful life situation.
+Nothing causes as much stress as the belief that we are loosing social status e.g. within the group we perceive ourselves to belong to, or within the dominant culture of our society.
+Moreover, in a consumerist society we are bombarded by advertisement telling us what to buy to gain, regain or retain this status, causing us to be distracted from what could be meaningness.
 Also, in a secular society, distraction from the otherwise meaningless and cold universe is seen as a modern virtue, as expressed by Woody Allen above.

-In order to take responsibility for our personhood and find meaningness, one have to first create the mental space for doing so.
-One need to find a strategy for dealing with the stresses and distractions in the situation one finds oneself in.
-The Stoics offer one strategy for this when they say that you cannot affect how the world is, you only have control over your reaction to it.
-This can be very powerful realisation in a stressful situation, and may help some to overcome stresses.
-The stoic philosophy offer a plethora of strategies for taking control over one's reactions to reality and to find calm in a stressful world.
+In order to take responsibility for our personhood and find meaningness, one have to first create the mental space for doing this.
+One needs to find a strategy for dealing with the stresses and distractions in the situation one finds oneself in.
+The stoics offer a strategy for this when they say that you cannot affect how the world is, you only have control over your reaction to it.
+This can be a very powerful realisation in a stressful situation and may help some to overcome stress.
+The stoic philosophy offers a plethora of strategies for taking control over one's reactions to reality and to find calm in a stressful world.

 Finding space for meaningness is a start.
 This is the place of being content, or even happy.
-While Stoicism deals with finding equinomity with one's place in a cultural context, meaningness does the opposite.
-Meaningness may, through sincere engagement with self, Eachother and the world, take you away from that equinomity and contentness.
+While Stoicism deals with finding equanimity with one's place in a cultural context, meaningness does the opposite.
+Meaningness may, through sincere engagement with self, Each-other and the world, take you away from that equanimity and content.
 Meaningness does not make you happy, at least not all the time.

 Transformations are hard work, sincerity takes energy.
-And energy comes in limited supply for a biological creature.
-Therefore, one also needs rest, and the possibility for rest depends strongly on one's social position within a culture, for we are social creatures immersed in hierarchical cultural contexts.
+And energy comes in limited supply to a biological creature.
+Therefore, one also needs rest and the possibility for rest depends strongly on one's social position within a culture, as we are social creatures immersed in hierarchical cultural contexts.
 One needs escapism, entertainment, silliness and fun, none of which is entirely separate from meaningness.
-One needs pleasure for the senses, beautiful surroundings, and good sleep.
+One needs pleasure for the senses, beautiful surroundings and a good sleep.
 One needs a reasonably healthy body.
-Because without at least some of these, to each according to ability and taste, one cannot be sincere in one's engagements.
+Because without at least some of this, to each according to ability and taste, one cannot be sincere in one's engagements.

 Meaningness is Political

-Simone Weil wrote that the most corrupting thing about a political party is that its purpose after a while becomes only to grow.
-Recently I harboured the idea that the purpose of any political activisim or party was to render itself redundant.
-Therefore, a party's decline, e.g. the decline of the European Social Democrats, may be seen as a success and not a failure, since the decline is a sign of having accomplished their goals to some extent.
-I do no longer believe that.
+Simone Weil wrote that the most corrupting thing about a political party is that, after a while,i its purpose is only to grow.
+Recently I harboured the idea that the purpose of any political activism or party was to render itself redundant.
+Therefore, a party's decline, e.g. the decline of the European Social Democrats, may be seen as a success and not a failure, since the decline is a sign of, to a certain extent, having accomplished their goals.
+I no longer believe that.